bofm/tarantool-autovshard/README.md

 ## Status

-* Works in [Avito](https://www.avito.ru) in staging enviromnent.
+* Works in [Avito](https://www.avito.ru) in production enviromnent.
 * Extensively tested.
 See [tests/bdd/features](tests/bdd/features) and [CI build logs](https://travis-ci.org/bofm/tarantool-autovshard/builds).
-* Still WIP.
-Use at your own risk.
+* Use at your own risk.
 No guarantees.

 ## Usage